r3-os/r3/examples/basic_rp_pico/README.md

 elf2uf2-rs -d ../../target/thumbv6m-none-eabi/release/r3_example_basic_rp_pico
 ```

 You should see the on-board LED blinking after doing this.
-You should also see some serial output.
+This program presents your Pico as a USB serial device.
+If you open it by a serial monitor app, you should see some textual output.